 At the end of the day, relationships are CRITICAL.
 The network of contacts you make will be one of the most valuable assets you can acquire.
-Deal fairly with people, don’t misrepresent yourself or your project and act professionally.
+Deal fairly with people, don’t misrepresent yourself or your project, and act professionally.
 Even if you aren’t paying, act professionally.
 It will pay off massively in the long run.
-Also keep in mind, every relationship is a two way street.
+Also, keep in mind, every relationship is a two-way street.
 If you don’t like working with an artist you contact walk away ( … if not in breach of contract! ), you will both benefit in the end.

-Make as much clear up front as possible… revenue split, paid/unpaid, detailed specs, etc… the less ambiguity, the smoother things will go.
+Make as much clear upfront as possible… revenue split paid/unpaid, detailed specs, etc… the less ambiguity, the smoother things will go.
 Oh, and never pay 100% up front, EVER!

-This post on scratches the surface of what is out there.
+This post scratches only the surface of what is out there.
 As you can see, even if you don’t have artistic talent, there are tons of options out there for you!
 If I missed something you feel I should have included, let me know!